DarkGhostHunter/Laraflow/README.md

 # Laraflow

-This package let's you use the unofficial [Flow SDK](https://github.com/DarkGhostHunter/FlowSdk) with Laravel 5.7.
+This package lets you use the unofficial [Flow SDK](https://github.com/DarkGhostHunter/FlowSdk) with Laravel 5.7.

 > This package is compatible with [Laravel Cashier](https://laravel.com/docs/master/billing), so you can use both.